NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Assured Knowledge.md

 * * *
 You can procure information with confidence.
 Whenever you [[Actions/Recall Knowledge|Recall Knowledge]] using any skill (including Bardic Lore), you can forgo rolling your check to instead receive a result of 10 + your proficiency bonus (don't apply any other bonuses, penalties, or modifiers).

-As long as you are an expert in a skill, you meet the prerequisites for the [[Feats/Automatic Knowledge|Automatic Knowledge]] skill feat in that skill, even if you don't have [[Feats/Assurance|Assurance]] in that skill.
+As long as you are an expert in a skill, you meet the prerequisites for the [[Automatic Knowledge|Automatic Knowledge]] skill feat in that skill, even if you don't have [[Assurance|Assurance]] in that skill.

 *Source: Pathfinder Player Core*
 *ORC*